Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Dataset Construction

 \subsection{Selection for Annotation}

 From the 4,206 pairs predicted positive by o3, one of the legally-trained authors selected pairs for annotation, prioritizing coverage across distinct Civil Code articles.
-The final dataset contains 1,015 pairs of (chunk, article) from 829 decisions.
-418 Civil Code articles are used and an article appears, on average, 2.43 times (median at 2).
-92\% appear five times or less.
+The final dataset contains 1,015 pairs of (chunk, article) over 418 Civil Code articles (per-article frequency in Appendix~\ref{app:datasetstats}).
 Table~\ref{tab:book_distribution} shows the distribution across the books of the Civil Code.
 Book III covers contracts, successions, and matrimonial regimes.
 It accounts for 77\% of the dataset, which is expected because cases related to obligations dominate first-instance civil litigation.
 Length statistics are reported in Appendix~\ref{app:datasetstats}.